irmoralesb/DataScience/DataVisualization/BeginningDataVisualizationWithR/Chapter01/01-Base.md

     ## 2    b     2
     ## 3    c     3

-*Note that when passing the data frame it displays the axis names, this is because it has where to get the data from*, if you pass the column as parameter it doest't have a way to determine those axis names automatically.
+*Note that when passing the data frame it displays the axis names, this is because it has where to get the data from*, if you pass the column as parameter it doesn’t have a way to determine those axis names automatically.

 ### Plot